thecapn32/libmpix/docs/page_new_operation_types.md

 	/* Any other custom fields */
 };
 ```

+## Define a helper for more convenient API

 Then a wrapper function can convert between the generic operation API and the custom API that you
 define for your own operation type.